dotnet/diagnostics/documentation/dotnet-trace-instructions.md

     The process to collect the trace from

   -o, --output <trace-file-path>
     The output path for the collected trace data.
-If not specified it defaults to 'trace.netperf'
+If not specified it defaults to 'trace.nettrace'

   --profile
       A named pre-defined set of provider configurations that allows common tracing scenarios to be specified